Programme

 This panel explores the internationalisation of teacher education through two European initiatives: the Erasmus+ Teacher Academy TEFF and the EUniWell Teacher Education Arena.
 It highlights good practices and (trans)local approaches, addressing both challenges and potentials.
 Participants gain insights into training (future) teachers as global citizens within transnational contexts and learn how structures, networks, and institutional practices can foster meaningful international collaboration.

-Jan Springob - University of Cologne, Daniela Frison - University of Florence, Martine Van Rijswijk - University of Utrecht, Oliver Holz - KU Leuven
+Jan Springob - University of Cologne, Martine Van Rijswijk - University of Utrecht, Oliver Holz - KU Leuven

 Over the past three years, Wszechnica Polska Academy of Applied Sciences in Warsaw has successfully coordinated three editions of BIP, each time in partnership with a growing network of European universities.
 Each edition expanded in scope, adapting its curriculum to diverse academic backgrounds – from pedagogy and public administration to IT – and emphasizing the value of short-term mobility in fostering interdisciplinary and intercultural learning.
 In this presentation, we aim to share our organisational experience, highlight best practices, and reflect on both the opportunities and challenges of implementing such programmes, culminating in the most recent edition, which attracted nearly 100 participants.